Bugojno

-Bugojno (Бугојно) is a town and municipality located in Central Bosnia Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
-It is situated on river Vrbas, 130 km to the northwest from Sarajevo.
+Bugojno (Бугојно) is a town and municipality in the Central Bosnia Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
+It is situated on the river Vrbas, 130 km to the northwest of Sarajevo.
 According to the 2013 census, the town has a population of 15,555 inhabitants, with 31,470 inhabitants in the municipality.

-To the west towards Kupres is a region called Koprivica.
+To the west towards Kupres is a region called Koprivnica.
 This enormous forest was once one of President Tito's favorite hunting spots.
 The uninhabited dense forest has created a sanctuary for wild animals.
 Hunting associations are very active in this region and there are many mountain and hunting lodges dotting the forest.
-Duboka Valley (deep valley) is a designated hunting area covered by thick spruce.
+Duboka Valley (lit. "deep valley") is a designated hunting area covered by thick spruce.
 Kalin Mountain is a popular weekend area for hikers and nature lovers.

+History

+When the German and Italian Zones of Influence were revised on 24 June 1942, Bugojno fell in Zone III, administered civilly by Croatia and militarily by Croatia and Germany.

 Geography

 The municipality has an average elevation of 570 metres above sea level.
-Much of its 366 km2 is forested.
+Much of its 366 km sq. is forested.
 The terrain is mountainous with several prominent features.
-Stozer (1662m), Kalin (1,530m) and Rudina (1,385m) are the tallest mountains in Bugojno.
+Stožer (1,662 m), Kalin (1,530 m) and Rudina (1,385 m) are the tallest mountains in Bugojno.